Hidden Beaches in Texas: Quiet Crowd-Free Spots

 You will find the Padre Island National Seashore at the south end of North Padre, about 40 miles from Corpus Christi International Airport.
 The park entrance is along Park Road 22, approximately 10 miles from the Kennedy Causeway Bridge.

-Fishing is excellent at nearby Packery Channel just north of the seawall, and swimming is ideal since the jetties block both currents and wind making this a perfect family beach in Texas.
+Fishing is excellent at nearby Packery Channel just north of the seawall, and swimming is ideal since the jetties block both currents and wind, making this an ideal beach for families.
 On top of the seawall is a walking path approximately one mile long where hikers, bikers, and skateboarders are welcome.
 From this path, you can enjoy a spectacular view of the beach and rolling waves below.

 Rockport Beach

-Rockport Beach is one entire mile of inviting recreational waterfront.
+Rockport Beach is one entire mile away from the inviting recreational waterfront.
 Situated on a peninsula that stretches northeast from Rockport Harbor, it meets high environmental standards.
 In fact, this was the first Texas beach to be declared a “Blue Wave Beach” according to the requirements of the National Clean Beaches Coalition.

-Rockport Beach belongs to the celebrated Corpus Christi beaches, yet it is still considered to be among the peaceful, hidden beaches in Texas.
+Rockport Beach belongs to the celebrated Corpus Christi beaches, yet it is still considered to be among the most peaceful Texas beaches.
 It offers visitors calm relaxation by the glistening water or a horseback ride along the shore.
 Here, you can enjoy swimming, kayaking, canoeing, and numerous other water activities.

 Magnolia Beach

-When looking for quiet beaches in Texas, you should visit Magnolia Beach on Matagorda Bay.
-Here you can park your RV just 15 feet from the water if you like and sleep restfully to the sound of the gently rolling waves and awaken to a spectacular ocean view.
+When looking for quiet beaches in Texas, you should definitely visit Magnolia Beach on Matagorda Bay.
+It is just about a 25-minute drive south of Port Lavaca.
+This beach is 1.5 miles long and offers firmly packed sand for easy driving.
+Here, you can park your RV just 15 feet from the water if you like and sleep restfully to the sound of the gently rolling waves and awaken to a spectacular ocean view.

 Sunrises and sunsets are stunning here, especially while walking along the shoreline after a relaxing swim.
-There are picnic tables and grills available for enjoying cooking and eating in the refreshing ocean breezes.
+Picnic tables and grills are available for cooking and eating in the refreshing ocean breezes.

 Babe’s Beach

-Babe’s Beach is an attractive, well-maintained stretch of coastline in Galveston, a perfect example of the secret beaches in Texas.
-It was named for A.R.
-“Babe” Schwartz who worked as a lifeguard in summers while he was in high school.
+Babe’s Beach is an attractive, well-maintained stretch of coastline in Galveston, yet, it remains under the radar.
+It was named after A.R.
+“Babe” Schwartz, who worked as a lifeguard during the summers while he was in high school.

 He loved this seaside area.
 Subsequently, while serving in the Texas House and Senate (1955 to 1980), he helped write the Texas Open Beaches Act. which ensures free public access to the coast along the Gulf of Mexico.

-This quiet, secluded beach offers the security of lifeguards on duty to keep you safe while swimming and surfing.
-Yet the atmosphere is calm and easy-going, encouraging leisurely sunbathing and restful relaxation.
-Bring along your favorite foods and beverages to enjoy as you luxuriate by the sparkling ocean water.
+This quiet beach offers the security of lifeguards on duty to keep you safe while swimming and surfing.
+The atmosphere here is calm and easy-going, encouraging restful relaxation.
+Bring your favorite foods and beverages as you luxuriate by the sparkling ocean water.

 Inspired?
 Pin it!